cheeyim/wwckl-learn-coding/README.md

 -  [Why study DS] (http://interactivepython.org/runestone/static/pythonds/Introduction/WhyStudyDataStructuresandAbstractDataTypes.html)
 -  [Basic DS] (http://interactivepython.org/runestone/static/pythonds/BasicDS/toctree.html)

+#### C
+##### Why would you want to study C ?
+Programming languages are often not "close to metal".
+People who want to truely understand how computer programs work on a processor should descend further down the abstraction level.
+C is an excellent gateway to it.
+- This [course](http://publications.gbdirect.co.uk/c_book/) is old, from 1991, but still very relevant and is a gentle and  introduction to C.

 ### Objective: Practise the new language with algorithm for at least 20 hours.
 According to Josh Kaufman, "... with a little bit of of practise, you get really good, really quickly".
 He said that 20 hours of practise are sufficient to get you from beginner to intermediate level very quickly.
 If you are interested to hear more of his theory, listen to his inspiring talk on [TED Talk] (https://www.youtube.com/watch?v=5MgBikgcWnY).